Halep says she felt like a spectator at times in French Open final

-PARIS Simona Halep said she felt like a spectator in parts of Saturday's French Open final as Jelena Ostapenko battered her with winners to become the first Latvian grand slam champion.
+PARIS (Reuters) - Simona Halep said she felt like a spectator in parts of Saturday's French Open final as Jelena Ostapenko battered her with winners to become the first Latvian grand slam champion.

 "Sometimes I felt like a spectator," the defeated third seed told a news conference.
 "I was close again but I lost it.
 She deserved to win, she played very well."